7th Wisconsin Infantry Regiment

-The 7th Wisconsin Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
-It was a component of the famous Iron Brigade in the Army of the Potomac throughout the war.
+The 7th Wisconsin Infantry Regiment was a volunteer infantry regiment that served in the Union Army during the American Civil War.
+It was a component of the famous Iron Brigade in the Army of the Potomac throughout the war, participating in most of the critical battles of the eastern theater of the war, including Antietam, Gettysburg, and Grant's Overland Campaign.

 Service

 The 7th Wisconsin was raised at Madison, Wisconsin, and mustered into Federal service September 2, 1861.

-The regiment was initially equipped with smoothbore .69 caliber muskets converted from flintlock to percussion; in early 1862, they were replaced with Austrian Lorenz rifles.
-Unlike their sister regiment the 2nd Wisconsin, which had Lorenz rifles in the unmodified .54 caliber, the 7th's were bored out to .58 caliber to fit a standard Minie ball.
-The regiment saw its first action at Second Bull Run, followed by severe and bloody fighting in the Maryland Campaign which produced a combined casualty list of 323.
+The regiment was initially equipped with smoothbore .69 caliber muskets converted from flintlock to percussion; in early 1862, they were replaced with the M1854 Austrian Lorenz rifle.
+Unlike their sister regiment the 2nd Wisconsin, which had Lorenz rifles in the unmodified .54 caliber, the 7th's were bored out to .58 caliber to fit a standard Minié ball.
+The regiment saw its first action at Second Bull Run, followed by severe and bloody fighting in the Maryland Campaign which produced a combined casualty rate of 323.

 When the 7th Wisconsin marched into Pennsylvania in June 1863, it had not seen any combat action in nine months.
 During the first day of the Battle of Gettysburg on July 1, 1863, the 7th pushed a part of James J. Archer's Confederate brigade off McPherson's Ridge, and then stubbornly defended the heights later in the day before withdrawing to Seminary Ridge.
 When the I Corps retreated to Cemetery Hill, the Iron Brigade and the 7th Wisconsin were sent over to nearby Culp's Hill, where they entrenched.
 They saw comparatively little action the rest of the battle.
-The Badgers would suffer heavily during the battle, out of 370 effective men, 194 would not return after July 3rd.
+The Badgers would suffer heavily during the battle, out of 370 effective men, 194 would not return after July 3.
 The regiment later served that year in the Bristoe and Mine Run Campaigns.